kevTheDev/rackatweet/README.md

 Optionally set the TIMEOUT variable

     TIMEOUT=10 sets the timeout to 10s when accessing the twitter API, the default is 10 (accepts float or integer value)

+Optionally set the CACHE_EXPIRES_IN variable

+    CACHE_EXPIRES_IN=3600 sets the cache of tweets to expire in 1 hour.
+After 1 hour, the Twitter API will be hit again

 ### Twitter API Params